 Not even tested until late in the second-half and had very little to do throughout the match.

-Another secure display from the Brazilian, who is turning into one of the world's best center-backs.
+Another secure display from the Brazilian, who is turning into one of the world's best centre-backs.
 Quick, powerful, and reads the game beautifully.

-Not always involved in the action, but proved a threat when he did come forward and nicked the ball off Di Vaio's toe when the forward was ready to pounce for an equalizer.
+Not always involved in the action, but proved a threat when he did come forward and nicked the ball off Di Vaio's toe when the forward was ready to pounce for an equaliser.